HidellaS/Generic-Machine-learning-project-structure/README.md

-# This is an End to End Generic Machine learning project. we can use this structure for any machine learning project in the future. we only have to change the dataset and the algorithm. all the other steps are similar.
+# Generic Machine Learning Project Template.

-# here in the bottom we have the complete step by step
+## This repository provides a generic template for creating end-to-end machine learning projects.
+By following this structure, you can reuse the same workflow for future projects by simply swapping datasets and algorithms.
+The other steps remain consistent.

 #### 1- first create a repository in the github (and take a token for authentication if you don't have one already)